-The direction of air flow from the vents in the center and each side of the dashboard is adjustable.
+The direction of air flow from the vents in the center and each side

 Move the tab in the center of each vent up and down and side to side.

 The side and upper vents can be opened and closed with the dials next to them.